codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 ### Setup Google Play Services

-1. The Google Play APK package is specific to the Android emulator version.
+1. The Google Play APK package needed is specific to the Android emulator version.
 You must use the corresponding Google Play Service package.
-Otherwise, you will notice problems with Google Play not having Internet connectivity
+Otherwise, you may notice problems with Google Play not having Internet connectivity or other strange issues.

 | Version     | APK Link                                                                          |
 |-------------|:---------------------------------------------------------------------------------:|